sijucj/spry/README.md

 ### Quick Start

-Run the following command in an empty directory to bootstrap your project:
+Install [`deno 2.5`](https://deno.land) or higher and run the following command in an empty directory to bootstrap your project:

 ```bash
 cd <your-project>  # create a new directory or use an existing one